Rate of Convergence for Large Coupling Limits in Sobolev Spaces: Introduction and Overview

 \section{Introduction and Overview}

+This paper estimates the rate of convergence, as the coupling parameter gets arbitrarily large, for the Laplacian perturbed by a multiple of the characteristic function of a subdomain.
+This class of problems has been studied by many authors using different approaches.
+Our primary goal here is to show how one can obtain similar results using purely ``PDE techniques".

-The main objective of this article is to obtain estimates of the convergence rates for certain singularly perturbed parabolic boundary value problems.
-More concretely, let $\Omega\subset\R^m$, $m\geq3$, be a bounded open subset with smooth boundary $\Gamma$.
-Denote by $A$ the self adjoint realization of the Laplacian, $\lap$, in $L^2(\Omega)$ with Neumann boundary conditions on $\Gamma$.
-As is well known, the operator $A$ generates a positive semigroup which we denote formally by $e^{-tA}$.
-This semigroup corresponds to a reflected diffusion process with reflection at $\Gamma$.
+More concretely, let $\Omega\subset\R^m$, $m\geq3$, be a bounded open connected subset with smooth boundary $\Gamma$.
+Denote by $A$ the self-adjoint realization of the Laplacian, $\lap$, in $L^2(\Omega)$ with Neumann boundary conditions on $\Gamma$.
+As is well known, the operator $A$ generates a positive semigroup formally written as $e^{-tA}$.
+Intuitively, this semigroup corresponds to a diffusion process with reflection at the boundary $\Gamma$.